 There are a range of different types of recruitment metrics and KPIs that can reveal valuable information about your hiring efficiency, candidate engagement and recruitment success.

 To determine the important recruiting KPIs that will have the most impact for your agency, explore the array of recruitment metrics below.

-These recruitment metrics were provided by JobAdder’s trusted advisor and well-known recruitment thought leader, Greg Savage, who will discuss metrics and KPIs for high-performance recruitment in more detail in an upcoming webinar.
+These recruitment metrics were provided by JobAdder’s trusted advisor and well-known recruitment thought leader, Greg Savage, who discussed metrics and KPIs for high-performance recruitment in more detail in this eBook.

 - Gross profit (GP)/staff member: Work out your agency’s gross profit and then divide that by the number of full-time people you employ.
 This is a very telling monthly productivity metric.

 - GP/income producer: This is similar to the metric above but you only divide by the number of staff who are income producers (those involved in generating sales).